 Small LCD screen

-Etekcity’s ultra-popular stainless steel scale has a chic, classic design at an affordable price point.
+Etekcity’s stainless steel scale has a chic, classic design at an affordable price point.
 This particular scale can weigh items up to 11 pounds, and it has the capability to read in ounces, grams, fluid ounces, or milliliters.
-The glossy silver finish and well-lit screen make for a stylish addition to your kitchen and an easy appliance to clean.
-The scale is designed with an auto-shutoff feature, so you don’t need to worry about losing battery.
-It is powered by AAA batteries (included) and comes with a one-year warranty.
+The glossy silver finish and well-lit screen make for a stylish addition to any kitchen and an easy appliance to clean.

-The scale is 7 x 5.5 inches and just shy of an inch thick, making it extremely compact and easy to safely stow away in a drawer or cabinet when it’s not in use.
+The scale is 7 x 5.5 inches and just shy of 1 inch thick, making it extremely compact and easy to stow away in a drawer or cabinet when not in use.
 It has a flat scale surface and tidy, laminated buttons that are easy to clean with a damp rag and soap.
-Some users note that the small LCD screen can be hard to read when there are large items like bowls or plates on the scale, but most are extremely satisfied with their purchase.

 Size: 7.3 x 5.7 x 0.6 inches | Capacity: 11 pounds | Increments Value: 1 gram/0.04 ounces